 Training for more delegates and/or on greater numbers of lifts/sites may take longer to organise.
 If you can send us details we will let you know.

-I think I would like to proceed, what do I do next?
+I think I would like to proceed with lift release training, what do I do next?

-Please get in email, call our comlete the contact form to get in touch with us.
+Find out more about our lift release training, or for more information send us an email, give us a call or complete the contact form to find out more about our passenger release training course.
 Let us know the number of trainee delegates and the location, number and type of lifts to be trained on.
 We can then assess how long the training will take.

-We will then email you within 24 hours, if not the same day, a training proposal detailing the extent of the training and the cost and how soon we are available carry it out.
+We will get back to you within 24 hours, if not the same day with a training proposal, detailing the extent of the training, the cost and our availability.